Tour Length

 Why should I choose Uganda for a budget trip?

 “Uganda is less expensive and offers more variety than Kenya and Tanzania, which are the more obvious choices for a safari in East Africa.
 Uganda is a brilliant mix of savannah and forest.
 The country is also relatively compact, making a driving safari more attractive and saving on expensive domestic flights.
 Reputable tour operators offer comfortable camping safaris and there are plenty of mid-range hotels to choose from.
 Self-drive safaris have become an increasingly popular holiday option as well, with specialized companies offering this type of adventure tour.
-Travelers to Uganda tend to want to go mountain gorilla trekking, and this is quite an expensive activity.
-If you can afford it, the one-off expense of US$700 is more than worth it.
-And it’s less than half the price of gorilla trekking in neighboring Rwanda.”
+Travelers to Uganda usually want to go mountain gorilla trekking, and this is quite an expensive activity.
+If you can afford it, the one-off gorilla permit expense of US$800 is more than worth it.
+And it’s pretty much half the price of gorilla trekking in neighboring Rwanda.”

 1What is included in a Uganda budget safari?